 Alternative Treatment Options:

 In certain cases, there are lifestyle changes you can make to improve your condition.
 Not every case of sleep apnea will require devices or surgery.
-If you are suffering from OSA, here are some things you can consider doing at home that may alleviate your symptoms:
+If you are suffering from OSA, here are some sleep apnea solutions you can consider doing at home that may alleviate your symptoms:

 > Lose Weight